DaveParillo/OpenDSA/RST/en/Background/OO.rst

 :Encapsulation:

-    Encapsulation refers to the creation of self-contained modules (classes) that bind processing functions to the data.
+    Encapsulation refers to the creation of self-contained modules (classes) that bind processing functions to its data members.
     The data within each class is kept private.
     Each class defines rules for what is publicly visible and what modifications are allowed.

 :Inheritance:

-    Classes are created in hierarchies, and inheritance lets the structure and methods in one class pass down the :term:`class hierarchy`.
+    Classes may be created in hierarchies, and inheritance lets the structure and methods in one class pass down the :term:`class hierarchy`.
-    By *inheriting* code, complex classes can be constructed through the reuse of code in a parent class.
+    By *inheriting* code, complex behaviors emerge
+    through the reuse of code in a parent class.
     If a step is added at the bottom of a hierarchy, only the processing and data associated with that unique step must be added.
-    Everything else above that step is inherited.
+    Everything else above that step may be inherited.
-    The ability to reuse existing objects is considered a major advantage of object technology.
+    Reuse is considered a major advantage of object orientation.

 :Polymorphism:

-    Object-oriented programming lets programmers create procedures for objects whose exact type is not known until runtime.
+    Object oriented programming lets programmers create procedures for objects whose exact type is not known until runtime.
     For example, a screen cursor may change its shape from an arrow to a line depending on the program mode.